escape0707/markdown-practice/notes/install-windows-on-desktop.md

 # install clash-for-windows
-scoop bucket add dorado https://github.com/h404bi/dorado scoop install clash-for-windows-portable
+scoop bucket add dorado https://github.com/h404bi/dorado scoop install clash-for-windows
-# and configure clash-for-windows to be the proxy at port 7890 manually...

 # install non-portable nvidia-display-driver
 scoop bucket add nonportable
 scoop install nvidia-display-driver-np
-scoop install teamviewer-np  # nonportable version remember logins
 # beware that there will be UAC prompts

 # install firacode font, there will be UAC prompts, too
 scoop bucket add nerd-fonts
 scoop install sudo
-sudo scoop install FiraCode
+sudo scoop install firacode-nf

 # install other apps, copy and remove those you don't need, then paste-run
 # or save to a .ps1 file and execute
 scoop bucket add extras
-# scoop install adb
-scoop install anki
+# scoop install anki
 # [Environment]::SetEnvironmentVariable("HTTPS_PROXY", "http://127.0.01:7890", "User")  # set proxy for Anki, if you use `localhost` here but some apps complain about `localhost` not resolving, change to 127.0.0.1
-scoop install anydesk
-scoop install archwsl
-scoop install authy
+# scoop install authy
 scoop install autohotkey
-scoop install bitwarden-cli
-# scoop install besttrace
 scoop install ffmpeg  # for youtube-dl
 # scoop install firefox  # I don't recommend using package managers to install frequently updated softwares like browsers when they officially provide more efficient ways to update themselves
-scoop install goldendict # if you want QT5 goldendict to solve High-DPI scale problem, then modify manifest or create a pull request to add goldendict-qt5
+scoop install goldendict # if you want QT5 goldendict to solve High-DPI scale problem, then modify manifest or create a pull request to add goldendict-qt5 scoop install less scoop install mpv-git scoop install neovim scoop install oh-my-posh3
-# scoop install iperf3
-scoop install less
-scoop install mpv-git
-scoop install neovim
-scoop install oh-my-posh
-scoop install posh-git
 # scoop install qbittorrent-portable
-# scoop install qbittorrent-enhanced  # Not portable by default, you can change by yourself, see https://github.com/chawyehsu/dorado/issues/255
+# scoop install qbittorrent-enhanced
 scoop install steam
-# scoop install streamlink
 scoop install sumatrapdf
-# scoop install teamviewer  # portable version won't remember logins, if it's a problem to you, try `teamviewer-np`, I don't use TeamViewer anymore and prefer Anydesk now
 scoop install telegram
-scoop install vcredist2019  # dependency for neovim
+scoop install vcredist2019  # dependency for neovim scoop install vscode-portable
-# scoop install vlc  # I prefer mpv now
-scoop install vscode-portable

 # add visual studio code as a context menu option